-The laboratory on-call person can be reached at (919) 733-7544 during regular hours of operation or by telephoning the duty cell phone at (919) 280-8915 between 4:30 p.m.
+Rabies laboratory staff can be reached at (919) 733-7544 during regular hours of operation or by telephoning the on-call staff duty cell phone at (919) 280-8915 between 4:30 p.m.
 Friday and noon on Saturday.
-Specimens received after noon on Saturday without prior approval, will be tested on the following routine work day, i.e. usually Monday.
+Specimens received after noon on Saturday without prior approval will be tested on the following routine work day, i.e. usually Monday.

 Test results for any animal positive for rabies or any unsatisfactory test result will be telephoned automatically by laboratory staff to the appropriate parties at the numbers provided.
 IT IS THE RESPONSIBILITY OF THE SUBMITTER, NOT THE LABORATORY, TO NOTIFY THE PERSON EXPOSED.

 All test results will be sent via U.S. Mail or the State Courier System to the submitter and county health department director in the county where the animal specimen was obtained.
 It should be noted that although the fluorescent antibody test is very reliable, a negative test does not completely exclude the possibility of the animal being rabid.